 - PMI (services) - current: 57.7 / previous: 55.6

 The details reveal that the surge in services comes as we see another reopening of the economy.
-Meanwhile, the slump in production is coming as supply chain disruptions continue to persist and we also see demand conditions cooling.
-Especially the latter is not a completely positive sign.
+Meanwhile, the downturn in manufacturing comes as supply chain disruptions continue to persist and we also see demand conditions cooling.
+The latter in particular is not an entirely positive sign.

 Taking into account concerns about production conditions, weighed down by the Russia-Ukraine conflict and quarantine measures in China, this could lead to another challenging month despite these better figures.